-In an effort to minimize the impact of the current COVID-19 crisis on our clients’ procurement transformation initiatives (initiatives geared to deliver savings that are more important than ever these days), we, at HCL’s SAP Ariba practice, are busy tightening up our ability to deliver end-to-end Ariba projects in a largely virtual manner.
+In an effort to minimize the impact of the current COVID-19 crisis on our clients’ procurement transformation initiatives (initiatives geared to deliver savings that are more important than ever these days), we, at HCLTech’s SAP Ariba practice, are busy tightening up our ability to deliver end-to-end Ariba projects in a largely virtual manner.

 Consistent with SAP’s Activate methodology, we have moved from the traditional, requirements-driven model (prone to high customization) to an agile approach based on leading practices, a fit-to-standard mindset, and bolstered by accelerators, templates, and pre-defined content.